EyasuTeshome/shifttracker/orientation/what-to-expect-from-career-services-at-microverse.md

 Q3: E: All of the above

-Q4: Right before you're ready to start job searching
+Q4: C: Right before you're ready to start job searching